The journey of hemp, from oldest domesticated crop in the world to its rediscovery in the US

 North America was first introduced to hemp in 1606.
 Ever since, American farmers grew hemp that was used across multiple different products, such as paper, lamp fuels, and ropes.
 In the 1700s, farmers were even legally required to grow hemp as a staple crop.
 Many of our founding fathers grew hemp and advocated its uses and benefits.
-Most notably, Thomas Jefferson wrote the draft of the Declaration of Independence on hemp paper.
+Notably, George Washington grew hemp on his estate.

 World Timeline of Hemp

 - 8,000 BCE: Archaeologists found traces of hemp in modern day China and Taiwan.
 People used hemp for pottery, food (seed & oil) and natural hemp-based medicine.

 - 2,000 BCE – 800 BCE: Hindu sacred text Atharvaveda (Science of Charms) as “Sacred Grass”, one of the five sacred plants of India

 - 600 BCE: Hemp rope found in southern Russia

 - 500 BCE: Archaeologists found a jar of hemp seed and leaves in Berlin, Germany.
 Use of hemp continues to spread across northern Europe

 - 200 BCE: Hemp rope found in Greece

 - 100 BCE: China uses hemp to make paper.
 Hemp rope also found in Britain.

 - 570: A French Queen was buried in hemp clothing